Did You Know?

 What do I need to study this course?

-You will need five GCSEs including GCSE English Language and GCSE Maths.
+You will need five GCSEs at grade 4 including GCSE English Language and GCSE Maths.

 What will I study?

 Students will create digital games (from initial concept to design), study development & programming, and therefore start to develop the technical skills required to work in the games industry.
 Students will learn about the various roles and responsibilities in the industry – from technical artists to game developers and programmers to games testers – and how these individuals work together to create games.
-Students will also learn to write proposals and pitches for a commission, produce a games treatment outlining their ideas and concepts, and advance their production skills.
-Through chosen units, students will progress their technical skills in 3D animation and programming.
+Students will also learn to write proposals and pitches for a commission, and produce a games treatment outlining their ideas and concepts.
+Students will progress their technical skills in 3D animation and programming.
 The course is assessed through coursework (67%) and supervised assessments (33%).

 The computer games industry is a growing sector and sales are now higher in the UK than for the video and music industries combined.
-Therefore, there are increasing opportunities for students to progress to study a related course at university such as Games Design or onto a relevant apprenticeship.
+Therefore, there are increasing opportunities for students to progress to a related course at university, such as Games Design, or onto a relevant apprenticeship.